“Do you know what you’re having yet?”

 As you would expect, my nursery will be mostly gray.
 However, I’m okay with this.
-I honestly would probably have planned it the exact same way if I did know the gender.
+I honestly would probably have planned it the same way if I knew the gender.
 This is my first baby, so neutral paint and furniture will allow me to use the nursery again for future children of either gender without changing anything.

 And no, it won’t be boring or plain because, following the birth, I plan to purchase items that truly make it unique for my son or daughter.
 Trust me.
 I have been looking!
 I have a shopping cart full of both boy and girl decor on the websites of my favorite stores.
 I plan to do a little bit of online shopping in those early weeks following baby’s birth.

 The same goes for clothing.
 Excessively shopping for cute baby clothes would be a weakness of mine.
 So this is when not knowing the gender has certainly come in handy.
-I can stick to what is essential and not go overboard!
+I can stick to the baby essentials and not go overboard!
 Following my showers, I plan to make a list of the basics that are still needed and go from there.
 After all, the clothing needs of a baby don’t change depending on gender.
 And there are a lot of adorable gender-neutral patterns and prints available.